 In a recent study with Rakuten Marketing, the vast majority of respondents say they discover new products thanks to influencers that they follow.
+So it’s important to use influencer relationships to reach potential customers.
+It works.
 But the shift in brand marketing spend is moving from celebrities with existing star power to micro influencers.
+Ultimately, micro influencers have more impact and more power, which makes these relationships the better option.

 Ready to see how a micro influencer can boost your brand presence and drive real engagement with your ideal market?
 Talk to us today and learn more about what our team can do for you.